 Fruit is flat and round, much like a wheel of cheese though its center is dimpled.
 The wheel is about ¼ inch across sitting in a leafy cup formed by the sepals that curl around its edge.
 It is divided into 13-15 seed containing carpels that split apart at maturity.

-Round-leaved Mallow and its similar cousin Common Mallow (Malva neglecta) are old world introductions now widely distributed across North America.
+Round-leaved Mallow, formerly Malva rotundifolia, and its similar cousin Common Mallow (Malva neglecta) are old world introductions now widely distributed across North America.
 They exhibit the same weedy behavior, appearing in lawns, gardens, agricultural fields, urban waste areas, even cracks in concrete.
 While the leaves are very similar they are not really difficult to tell apart if flowers or fruit are present.
-Malva rotundifolia flowers are more often white and half the size of M. neglecta, which is more often pinkish.
-M. neglecta petals are at least twice as long as the sepals, where they are about the same length on M. rotundifolia.
-More reliable yet is the rough, reticulated outer surface of M. rotundifolia fruit, where M. neglecta is smooth.
+Malva pusilla flowers are more often white and half the size of M. neglecta, which is more often pinkish.
+M. neglecta petals are at least twice as long as the sepals, where they are about the same length on M. pusilla.
+More reliable yet is the rough, reticulated outer surface of M. pusilla fruit, where M. neglecta is smooth.
 We have little doubt that both species are under-reported in Minnesota.
-M. rotundifolia often goes by Latin name Malva pusilla.

 Please visit our sponsors

 Where to buy native seed and plants ↓